 The significant areas of variance are detailed below.
-Additionally, there are also a number of other variances forecasting an overspend of £1.118m in total across equipment and adaptations, reablement and carers and central expenses as spend is forecast to increase in these preventative areas.
+Additionally, there are also a number of other variances which amount to an overspend of £1.912m in total across equipment and adaptations, reablement and carers and central expenses, as spend is forecast to increase in these preventative areas.